Truthful Interval Covering: The Setting

 A deterministic {\em mechanism} $\calM$ takes as input an instance $\ical$ and outputs the position of a covering interval $\calM(\ical)$, i.e., the position $s \in \mathbb{R}$ of the left endpoint of the covering interval.
 We also consider \emph{randomized} mechanisms, which, instead of a single position, output a probability distribution $D_{\calM}(\ical)$ over possible positions of the covering interval.

-The {\em approximation ratio} of $\calM$ is the worst-case ratio of the social cost of the covering interval computed by $\calM$ over the smallest possible social cost achieved by any covering interval, over all instances of the problem:
+The {\em approximation ratio} of $\calM$ in terms of an objective $f \in \{\SC,\MC\}$ is the worst-case ratio of the objective value of the covering interval computed by $\calM$ over the smallest possible objective value achieved by any covering interval, over all instances of the problem: